loteks/etherchat/README.md

 Web interface to ChatGPT API implemented in Phoenix LiveView

+Capstone Project for Dockyard Academy

 ## Features

-- Patterned after Etherpad, app generates random pages for private chats without user accounts.
+- Inspired by Etherpad, app generates random pages for private chats without user accounts.

 - Phoenix PubSub implements real-time sharing to be used as a tool in pair programming.